Start dates: 1st October, 1st January, 1st April, 1st July.

 - Ranked 2nd in the UK for Research Quality

 - 100% world class or internationally excellent in terms of impact (REF 2014)

 - Postgraduate students will have access to facilities in the £100 million Institute of Life Science (ILS)

 - Academics conducting leading world research

 - Unique example of successful collaboration between NHS, academia and industry in the life science and health sector

-- Close links with the Colleges of Engineering and Science especially through the Centre for NanoHealth
+- Close links with the schools of Engineering and Science especially through the Centre for NanoHealth

 We have strong connections with a range of external partners and collaborators, including the NHS; Abertawe Bro Morgannwg University (ABMU) Health Board; Hywel Dda Health Board; UK research council; Welsh Government and numerous national and international links.
 These connections, along with the skills and qualities you develop during your research degree will enhance your CV, and help you stand out in a highly competitive graduate employment market.